ianikova/Excursion-CodeAcademy/README.md

-# excursion
+# Excursion
- a web page which advertises a product called “Excursion.”
+ a web page that advertises a product called “Excursion.”